linode/docs/docs/security/ssl/obtain-a-lets-encrypt-wildcard-ssl-certificate-using-certbot/index.md

 (A)gree/(C)ancel: A
 {{< /output >}}

-  Specify, whether you like to share your email address with the [Electronic Frontier Foundation](https://www.eff.org/) (EFF).
+  Specify, whether you like to share your email address with the [Electronic Frontier Foundation](https://www.eff.org/) (EFF):

 {{< output >}}
 -------------------------------------------------------------------------------